SettleMint

 DALP-0155409A delete targeted a system class.System classes cannot be deleted.
 Remove a custom class instead.

-DALP-0156409An update targeted a system class.System classes cannot be modified.
-Create a custom class instead.
+DALP-0156409A metadata update (name, description, or slug) targeted a system class.System metadata cannot be modified.
+Create a custom class instead, or send only isHidden to change visibility.

 DALP-0088404A read could not find the class in the organisation or system scope.Verify the ID and that the class belongs to your organisation.